Limb Loss and Amputation Accidents

-Attorney for Limb Loss & Amputations
+Attorney for Limb Loss Accidents and Amputations

 Are you or a family member one of the millions of people living with limb loss throughout the U.S.?
 If so, we understand how painful and devastating it can be.
-We also realize the financial burden associated, as you may undergo multiple surgeries as well as physical therapy and rehabilitation.
-Then there’s the need for learning to cope with the loss of limb.
-It certainly isn’t easy.
+We also realize the financial burden associated with limb loss accidents, as you may undergo multiple surgeries along with physical therapy and rehabilitation.
+These factors, combined with the need for learning to cope with the loss of your limb, can make navigating a personal injury claim difficult.

-Causes of Limb Loss
+Causes of Amputation or Limb Loss

-Partial or total loss may result from:
+A partial or total loss may result from:

-- Diabetes, cancer, vascular disease or other medical conditions–In most cases, no one is responsible for this type of limb loss.
+- Diabetes, cancer, vascular disease, or other medical conditions.
+In most cases, no one is responsible for this type of limb loss.
 However, if your doctor failed to diagnose or properly treat a condition that led to limb loss, you may have a medical malpractice claim against your physician.

-- Automobile accidents involving cars, trucks, trains or pedestrian accidents–Your limb may be severed during the crash or crushed and experience blood loss so severe that the limb cannot be saved.
+- Automobile accidents involving cars, trucks, trains, or pedestrian accidents, Your limb may be severed during the crash or crushed and experience blood loss so severe that the limb cannot be saved.

-- Defective products–These products can cause explosions that result in the loss of a limb or cause your limb to get caught and severed.
+- Defective products.
+These products can cause explosions that result in the loss of a limb or cause your limb to get caught and severed.
 Whenever a design defect or other problem leads to a partial or total amputation, you may have a claim against the manufacturer.

 We Can Handle Your Limb Loss Claim